Harbourside Shopping Centre

-Harbourside was a shopping centre in Darling Harbour, Sydney.
+Harbourside was a shopping centre in Darling Harbour, Sydney, New South Wales, Australia.
 Built in 1988 as part of the urban redevelopment of the Darling Harbour area during the 1980s, it was located in close proximity to other notable buildings such as the Sydney Convention and Exhibition Centre and the Australian National Maritime Museum.
-In December 2022, the centre closed permanently preceding its demolition.
-The site will be redeveloped for a mixed-use tower and retail complex.
+On 9 December 2022, the centre closed permanently preceding its demolition.
+As of 2025, the site is being redeveloped as a mixed-use tower and retail complex.